daniellegruber/ts-traversal/README.md

 # ts-traversal

 **ts-traversal** generates C code from MATLAB code by generating a parse tree, traversing the tree, and performing "operations" on each node.
+Note that all of the following code is currently being tested on the Grace cluster, so terminal commands are provided with that environment in mind.

 ## Built with